lamps-wg/cms-composite-kem/draft-ietf-lamps-cms-composite-kem.md

 {::boilerplate bcp14+}

-This document is consistent with all terminology from {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
+This document is consistent with all terminology from [RFC9794].
 In addition, the following terms are used in this document:

 **ALGORITHM**: